JheKWall/utm-ipeds-2026/README.md

 ## Abstract

 This analysis attempts to organize and visualize the outcome of eight cohorts across five different institutions, as well as attempting to correlate the completion rate of each cohort with the institution-reported living expenses.
-The data did not provide a meaningful correlation between the institution-reported living expenses and the completion rate of cohorts.
+The data cannot support a conclusion in either direction.

 ---